 If you are in the market for buying a restaurant, you will likely encounter legal documents known as "confidentiality agreements" or "non-disclosure agreements."
 These are legal agreements between the buyer and seller used by a restaurant broker to protect the interest of the seller.

 Generally, these agreements are signed before the buyer is provided with the name and address of the restaurant for sale and always before any sensitive financial information is disclosed.
-A competent and professional restaurant broker is generally quite firm on this issue since he is a separate contract with the seller to protect information about the restaurant from sale from becoming known except to qualified buyers.
+A competent and professional restaurant broker is generally quite firm on this issue since he has a separate contract with the seller to protect information about the restaurant from sale from becoming known except to qualified buyers.
 Expect strong pushback from any broker if you wish to circumvent this step when buying a restaurant.

 A confidentiality agreement or nondisclosure agreement lays out the rules of discussion about the restaurant for sale for the buyer.
 Usual terms include: